 One of my favorites restaurants during this trip.
 I’ve wonderful experience.

-When I first passed by this hotel after visiting the little arty market on Oum Khun Street, my first feeling is ‘oh so colonial’.
+When I first passed by this hotel after visiting the little arty market – Made in Cambodia Market on Oum Khun Street, my first feeling is ‘oh so colonial’.
 The swing beds seem to move one back in time.

 We’ve dinner indoor and afternoon tea out door on the swing bed.